EugenMayer/docker-wordpress-boilerplate-simple/README.md

  - higher upload limit ( 64MB ) out of the box
  - having a securet setup with SSL
  - simple to upgrade and maintain
+ - run several wordpress sites in a non-multisite but multi-FPM - but easy with Traefik

 This image can be used for **production** or running it locally for development.
 You can easily also start it with an **Let's Encrypt SSL** support right away.